 - Take a sentiment reading just before the close and trade at the close

-The first type of simulation will be more accurate than the second, but if trading live you may have been able to fill orders at better or worse prices than the simulation indicates.
-Note that in type 1. simulations, the trading prices are always "out-of-sample", that is, the trading data points are not part of the backtest data.
-In type 2. simulations, the last price in the backtests is assumed to be the trading price, but in reality the trading price will often be better or worse, but if you assume these errors are small and cancel each other out, the simulations will end up being fairly accurate.
+The first type of simulation will be slightly more accurate than the second, but if trading live you may have been able to fill orders at better or worse prices than the simulation indicates.
+Note that in type 1. simulations, the trading prices are always "out-of-sample", that is, the trading data points are outside of the backtest data.
+In type 2. simulations, the last price in the backtests is assumed to be the trading price, but in reality the trading price will still be out-of-band and could be slightly better or worse.
+But if you assume these errors are small and tend to cancel each other out, the simulations will end up being fairly accurate.

 You can read more about sentiment here